Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 - Remember: Services can be bound to Keys or Buttons

 ## Release 2.1.5
-- hoTools inventarize loaded MDGs (hoBasicMDG,..)
+- hoTools inventaries loaded MDGs (hoBasicMDG,..)
 - Fixing error in Searches (CLASSID->CLASSGUID)
 - Linestyle TH (Tree Horizontal) was implemented as Lateral Horizontal)
 - Sorting Features (Attributes, Operations)
 - Link features to a Note
-- Preparation enventarize C# Extenssions to use as Scripts
+- Preparation inventories C# Extensions to use as Scripts
-- Error in Diagram.class fixed (last selected element is the first in collection)
+- Error in Diagram.class fixed (last selected element is the first in the collection)
 - Default line style StateMachine 'no' (need to delete configuration, %APPDATA%ho\hoTools\user.config, change per configuration)
 - Reset settings to default settings
 - Error fixing